redshiftzero/pgpbuddy/README.md

 and in `config.yaml` set your email server parameters and the directory that contains buddy's keyrings (e.g. `credentials`).

+Also generate a revocation certificate in case your keys are lost or compromised and store in a backup location:

+	gpg --homedir credentials --output buddyrevoke.asc --gen-revoke buddyskey

 # Bot Logic

 Here are all the possible responses that PGPBuddy can return: